 If you need protocol information on how to conduct whole body protein turnover tracer studies, the following technical paper is available: Protein Turnover Tracer Studies.

-Examples of Published Amino Acid and Protein Turnover Studies with Stable Isotope Analysis By Metabolic Solutions
+Published Amino Acid and Protein Turnover Studies Analyzed By Metabolic Solutions

 - Pasiakos SM, Margolis LM, McClung JP, Cao JJ, Whigham LD, Combs GF, and Young AJ.
 Whole-body protein turnover response to short-term high-protein diets during weight loss: a randomized controlled trial.
 Int J Obes Epub ahead of print, Oct 29, 2013.“Whole-body protein turnover responses to high-protein diets during weight loss were investigated using 1-13C-leucine infusion.”